Sett17/turboCommit/README.md

 ### Handling Long `git diff`

-In some cases, the `git diff` for staged changes may be too long to fit within the 4096-token limit enforced by the language model, which `turbocommit` uses to generate commit messages.
+In some cases, the `git diff` for staged changes may be too long to fit within the 16384 (or 4096) token limit enforced by the language model, which `turbocommit` uses to generate commit messages.
 When this happens, `turbocommit` will prompt you with a message indicating that the `git diff` is too long.

 To address this, `turbocommit` provides a list of all staged files and ask you to select any number of them.
 The tool will then generate a new `git diff` that includes only the changes from the selected files.
 If the resulting `git diff` plus the system prompt is still too long, `turbocommit` will repeat the process until the `git diff` is short enough to be processed by the AI model.